From outside, the Butcherei Lindinger looked like any of the other kink shops in Schöneberg, Berlin’s historic gay district.

 For someone like Marino, leather gear is part of a public persona.
 For others, its use is extremely private.
 Like any couturier, Butcherei Lindinger works with clients to fashion fabric into something to fit their fantasies, and their bodies.
 Some of those clients know exactly what they want; others require more consulting.
 In those cases, Eiermann helps counsel and coax.

-“We are like priests or doctors.
-People after a while, they tell us their secrets.”
 “We are like priests or doctors,” said Eiermann.
 “People after a while, they tell us their secrets.”

 In a small sewing room, Krzysztof sat measuring a pair of pants beside a machine, as daylight faded from the window.
 Next to his workstation, a long, coarse horsetail hung on the wall.
 The horsetail was real, and not unlike one Lindinger’s team had recently used to fashion a leather horse costume for a client—a custom job that included a full suit, harness, bit, jockey visor, and a detachable tail for about €4,000.